lo-language/velo/docs/contents/_index/intro.markdown

-> Programmers are always surrounded by complexity; we cannot avoid it.
-Our applications are complex because we are ambitious to use our computers in ever more sophisticated ways.
-Programming is complex because of the large number of conflicting objectives for each of our programming projects.
-If our basic tool, the language in which we design and code our programs, is also complicated, the language itself becomes part of the problem rather than part of its solution.
-<cite>Tony Hoare</cite>

-### Introduction

 Opake is a simple general-purpose programming language designed to make building and testing secure, distributed software systems intuitive and easy.

 ##### Example 1: Hello World